openzipkin/brave-cassandra/README.md

 This repository includes tracing wrappers for [DataStax Java Driver](https://github.com/datastax/java-driver) and an [Apache Cassandra tracing implementation](https://github.com/apache/cassandra/blob/trunk/src/java/org/apache/cassandra/tracing/Tracing.java)

 `brave.cassandra.Tracing` extracts trace state from the custom payload of incoming requests.
-How long each request takes, each suboperation, and relevant tags like the session ID are reported to Zipkin.
+How long each request takes, each sub-operation, and relevant tags like the session ID report to Zipkin.

 `brave.cassandra.driver.TracingSession` tracks the client-side of cassandra and adds trace context to the custom payload of outgoing requests.
-If server integration is in place, cassandra will contribute data to these RPC spans.
+If server integration is in place, Cassandra will contribute data to these RPC spans.

 ## Artifacts